-Faculty and staff payroll is part of the region's total earnings, and the spending of employees for groceries, apparel, and other household expenditures helps support regional businesses.
-The college itself purchases supplies and services, and many of its vendors are located in the Durham Tech Service Region.
+Faculty and staff payroll is part of the state's total earnings, and the spending of employees for groceries, apparel, and other household expenditures helps support state businesses.
+The colleges themselves purchase supplies and services, and many of their vendors are located in North Carolina.
 These expenditures create a ripple effect that generates still more jobs and higher wages throughout the economy.

-Table 2.1 presents college expenditures for the following three categories: 1) salaries, wages, and benefits, 2) operation and maintenance of plant, and 3) all other expenditures, including purchases for supplies and services.
+Table 2.1 presents the colleges' expenditures (not including construction) for the following three categories: 1) salaries, wages, and benefits, 2) operation and maintenance of plant, and 3) all other expenditures, including purchases for supplies and services.
 Also included in all other expenditures are expenses associated with grants and scholarships.
-Many students receive grants and scholarships that exceed the cost of tuition and fees.
-The college then dispenses this residual financial aid to students, who spend it on living expenses.
-Some of this spending takes place in the region, and is therefore an injection of new money into the regional economy that would not have happened if Durham Tech did not exist.
-In this analysis, we exclude expenses for depreciation and interest due to the way those measures are calculated in the national input-output accounts, and because depreciation represents the devaluing of the college's assets rather than an outflow of expenditures.
-10
+Many students receive grants and scholarships

+Table 2.1: NORTH CAROLINA COMMUNITY COLLEGES' EXPENSES BY FUNCTION (EXCLUDING DEPRECIATION & INTEREST), FY 2019-20 that exceed the cost of tuition and fees.
+The colleges then dispense this residual financial aid to students, who spend it on living expenses.
+Some of this spending takes place in the state, and is therefore an injection of new money into the state economy that would not have happened if the colleges did not exist.
+In this analysis, we exclude expenses for depreciation and interest due to the way those measures are calculated in the national input-output accounts, and because depreciation represents the devaluing of the colleges' assets rather than an outflow of expenditures.8